 Now ask yourself if you can rise up to the task?
 How much can you honestly push yourself?
 Try resolving this and you will see how easier your project now seems, how more real your start-up idea gets, how those abs are slowly starting to become easier to imagine…

-Let me leave you with a quote from one of the best fitness trainers in the world whom I personally respect a great deal.
+Let me leave you with a quote from one of the best fitness trainers, available on Beachbody on Demand, whom I personally respect a great deal.

 “You can do anything you put your mind to.
 Trust and believe.” ~ Shaun T